Public Datasets Download and Access

 The SPARC Portal allows access to public datasets through a browser or Amazon S3.

 Users can get access to public datasets directly through the SPARC Portal.
-All datasets, regardless of size, can be accessed on Amazon's S3 service using your own AWS account.
+All datasets, regardless of size, can be accessed on AWS Open Data registry.
+You may use your own AWS account, or obtain data without an account.

 The SPARC Portal displays the most current version of a datasets and provides several ways to access and download files in any version of that dataset.